MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/supported-languages.md

 ## Supported languages

 These are the languages that the Microsoft Store supports.
-Your app must support at least one of these languages, and it must not specify any language codes that are not included here.
+Your app must support at least one of these languages.

+Language codes that are not included here are not supported by the Store.
+We recommend that you don't include packages targeting language codes other than those listed below; such packages will not be distributed to customers, and may cause delays or failures in certification.

 | Language name         | Supported language codes                                                                                                                                                                              |
 |-----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|